elasticio/example-component/README.md

 ### Lookup Object (at most 1)

-Lookup a single object by a selected field that uniquely identifies it in the database.
+Lookup a single object by a selected field that uniquely identifies it.

 #### Configuration Fields